DOUGH GETTERS LOGIN

 1. A low FODMAP diet is a gluten free diet

-Research shows that is it often the FODMAPS in food that triggers symptoms in people with so called ‘non-coeliac gluten sensitivity’ – not the gluten [2, 3]!
+Research shows that it’s often the FODMAPs in food that trigger symptoms in people with so called ‘non-coeliac gluten sensitivity’ – not the gluten [1, 2, 3]!

-Some people with Irritable Bowel Syndrome (IBS) may experience less symptoms following a gluten free diet – however this is usually because FODMAPs and gluten exist in the same foods.
+Some people with Irritable Bowel Syndrome (IBS) may experience fewer symptoms following a gluten free diet – but this is usually because FODMAPs and gluten exist in the same foods.

 Ultimately, many people with IBS are able to keep gluten in their diet while still experiencing an improvement in their symptoms simply by following a low FODMAP diet.